nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

   - the contained organization resource SHALL contain at least `Name` and `Telecom` details.
 - the `created` element SHALL be populated with the date and time the appointment was created.

-The following data-elements SHOULD be included when available:
+The following data elements SHOULD be included when available:
 - a practitioner `participant` of the appointment.

 {% include important.html content="Multiple adjacent free slots can be booked using the same appointment (that is, two 15 minute slots to obtain one 30 minute consultation).
 Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload response body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API use case page." %}